– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 The siblings mentioned in this article have been given new names to preserve their anonymity.

-This article has been published on forskning.no.
+This article has also been published on forskning.no.
 The quotes from the siblings are taken from Gunhild Skipenes Meen's thesis.

 Text: Vetle Nordgård Mikkelsen